Rodrigo-Cominato/PDF-Editor/README.md

 # RodrigoPDF

-This repository contains the source code for RodrigoPDF, a browser-based PDF editing tool inspired by iLovePDF.
+This repository contains the source code for RodrigoPDF, a browser-based PDF editing tool.

 Features: